Intel goes off on Apple: 'no-one really games on a Mac'

 Intel’s new CEO, Pat Gelsinger, has not been beating around the bush when it comes to Apple, telling employees that "We have to deliver better products to the PC ecosystem than any possible thing that a lifestyle company in Cupertino makes.
 We have to be that good, in the future."

-A lifestyle company in California?
+A lifestyle company in Cupertino?
 Big talk indeed: let's see if Intel can back it up with more than funny adverts.